NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Rim joists, the perimeter of floor joists typically found between stories of a building or on top of a foundation wall, are specified as an ``Enclosure/RimJoists/RimJoist``.
 The ``InteriorAdjacentTo`` element should typically be "living space" for rim joists between stories of a building and "basement - conditioned", "basement - unconditioned", "crawlspace - vented", or "crawlspace - unvented" for rim joists on top of a foundation wall.
+The ``ExteriorAdjacentTo`` must be provided as one of the following locations:
+- "adiabatic"
+- "attic - vented"
+- "attic - unvented"
+- "basement - conditioned"
+- "basement - unconditioned"
+- "crawlspace - vented"
+- "crawlspace - unvented"
+- "garage"
+- "other heated space"
+- "other housing unit"
+- "other multifamily buffer space"
+- "other non-freezing space"
+- "outside"

 Rim joists are defined by their ``Area`` and ``Insulation/AssemblyEffectiveRValue``.